Human Resources

 Job: A job is a group of duties and responsibilities to be performed by an employee.
 These duties and responsibilities are outlined in a position description, which documents the essential tasks, functions, and qualifications required to perform the work and is used to determine the job profile that best describes the work.
 Job profiles are defined by the families and classifications they are in, which drive everything about a position from pay rate type, eligibility criteria for benefits, employment program provisions, accruals, accounting groups, and reporting codes.

 Position: A position is a specific occurrence of a job within an organization.
-It is linked to the job profile and inherits all of its characteristics.
+It is linked to the job profile and inherits all its characteristics.
 For example, the job may be Program Coordinator (17256), but the position could be Commencement Program Coordinator in the Dean’s office.

 • Regular positions, whether hourly or salaried, have a start date but no end date.
 Regular positions represent work that remains after the incumbent leaves, appear in vacancy reports when unfilled, and their duties and responsibilities are defined without a specific employee in mind.

 • Nonpermanent positions are classified positions with a start date and an expected future end date.
 As defined in state civil service rules or certain collective bargaining agreements, they are limited to 12 month classified appointments with the ability to extend an additional 12 months (unless a collective bargaining agreement states otherwise) based on departmental needs.
+Hourly-paid nonpermanent positions are called “nonpermanent hourly” while salaried nonpermanent positions are called “nonpermanent fixed duration.”

 Staffing Model: Staffing models in Workday support, in part, the management of a position’s lifespan.
-The job management staffing model, used for student positions, results in positions only existing when an incumbent is in the job.
-By comparison, the position management staffing model persists positions.
+The “job management” staffing model, used for student positions, results in positions only existing when an incumbent is in the job.
+By comparison, the “position management” staffing model persists positions.
 Any limited term positions with an end date in the position management staffing model must be actively managed.

 Return to top